ExcaliburZero/mrds_info/docs/monster_raising/lifespan.rst

     ??? are values I haven't found yet due to not unlocking those monster breeds yet...

     I have not yet checked if lifespan varies for monsters created via combination.

+.. rubric:: Footnotes

+.. [#f1] Thanks to Monster Fenrick (Taylor W) on the /r/monsterrancher chat Discord server for pointing out that the lifespan for mixed-breeds might be 60/40 the main and sub-breeds' lifespan.